iamshang1/Projects/Advanced_ML/Text_Classification/readme.md

 ##Heirarchical Attention Networks
-A heirarchical attention network ([http://www.aclweb.org/anthology/N16-1174](http://www.aclweb.org/anthology/N16-1174)) is a deep learning model composed of bidirectional LSTMs/GRUs with attention mechanisms.
+A heirarchical attention network ([http://www.aclweb.org/anthology/N16-1174](http://www.aclweb.org/anthology/N16-1174)) is a deep learning model composed of hiearchies of bidirectional LSTMs/GRUs with attention mechanisms.
 The model has two "heirarchies".
 The lower heirarchy takes in one sentence at a time, broken into word embeddings.
 This heirarchy outputs a weighted sentence embedding based on the words in the sentence that are most